(Updated June 15, 2023)

 Wrong fit

-On June 14, 1968, the Cubs sold the contract of Hernandez to the Cardinals, who assigned him to their Class AAA Tulsa farm team.
+The Cardinals acquired Hernandez from the Cubs on June 14, 1968, and assigned him to their Class AAA Tulsa farm team.

 Miserable at Tulsa, Hernandez was 2-5 with a 6.19 ERA.
 The Cardinals demoted him to Class AA Arkansas for 1969.
 At 28, his career appeared to be in decline.